verrazzano/docs/content/en/docs/setup/install/prepare/platforms/vcn-oci.md

 ## Subnets

 Subnets are subdivisions within a VCN that help to organize configuration settings.
 All instances within a subnet use the same route table, security lists, and DHCP options.
 Subnets can be either public or private.
-For an OCNE cluster, you'll need both public and private subnets, with four subnets in total.
+For OCNE and OKE clusters, you'll need both public and private subnets, with four subnets in total.

 See [Overview of VCNs and Subnets](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/Overview_of_VCNs_and_Subnets.htm#Overview) in the OCI documentation for more information.